noamba/minimum/README.md

 ### Intro
 This package allows finding the minimal element in a specific type of array.
-See Task description for details.
+See Task description below for details.

+### Environment
+This package has been tested in python 3.7, 3.8, 3.9 and 3.10

 ### Package installation and tests
 To install, while activated in a virtualenv, issue: